BasicRespirator/basic/README.md

 # basic
 Disposable Respirator

 Print both STL files for the filter assembly at .20mm with no supports.
-Both items print in under an hour and do not require cleanup.
+Both models print in a little over an hour and do not require cleanup.

 April 16th updates include